AnkurMali/ContinualPTNCN/ContPTNCN/README.md

 # ContPTNCN
-Rough draft of IEEE TNNLS repo for PTNCN (do not share w/ public).
+Rough draft of IEEE TNNLS repo for PTNCN/Parallel Temporal PC.
-Shared to play with the code, official library is coming in September

 Contains code to train and run a P-TNCN (with 2 latent variable layers) on discrete token data, i.e., character symbol or word/subword symbol tokens.

-@author Ankur Mali
+@author Ankur Mali and Alexander Ororbia

+NGC-Learn [https://github.com/ago109/ngc-learn]  is the official library to train PCs, spiking PCs, and active inference systems.